E-bikes are classified as “electric bicycles.” The same rules of the road apply to both e-bikes and human-powered bicycles.

 When in doubt, ask your local land manager about access to specific trails.
 Local land rules change frequently.

 OHIO'S E-BIKE LAW FOR TRAILS

 LOCAL: Consult your local land management agency.

-STATE: The South Dakota Division of Parks and Recreation has stated that eMTBs with an electric assist unit are allowed where bicycles are allowed.
+STATE: The Ohio Division of Parks & Recreation does not currently have an eMTB policy.
 Contact the department for the most up to date information.

-FEDERAL: The majority of public lands managed for recreation South Dakota are under the jurisdiction of the U.S. Forest Service and the National Park Service, where as of August 29th 2019 all eBikes up to 750 watt can now access Federal Lands and natural parks anywhere a regular bicycle can access.
+FEDERAL: The majority of public lands managed for recreation Ohio are under the jurisdiction of the U.S. Forest Service, where as of August 29th 2019 all eBikes up to 750 watt can now access Federal Lands and natural parks anywhere a regular bicycle can access.
 The one exception is National Forests, the forests are managed by the Department of Agriculture and these changes are not implemented yet on the forests.
 Changes are happening to align all Federal land to the recent Order.
-Contact the U.S. Forest Service Rocky Mountain Regional Office, or the state's National Grasslands for more information.
+Contact the U.S. Forest Service Eastern Regional Office for more information.